mainmatter/mainmatter.com/src/cases/qonto.md

 <div class="case-study__body">

-## simplabs’ Approach
+### Getting to the heart of the matter

-Our engineering consultants met with Qonto's team on-site in their office in Paris to kick off the collaboration.
+We met with Qonto's team in their office in Paris to kick off the collaboration.
 We sat down with the relevant stakeholders to develop an understanding of their business, their technology, infrastructure, tools and processes.
-Next, we reviewed the Ember.js codebase and interviewed the frontend team to understand what the main challenges were.
-At the end of this process, we had a clear understanding of the status quo as well as the main obstacles the team was facing and the problem areas they were struggling with.
+We reviewed the existing Ember.js codebase and interviewed the frontend team to understand their main challenges.
+At the end of this process, we had a clear understanding of the status quo as well as the main obstacles the team was facing.

 </div>